Behind The Scenes Of My First Year In Practice – Big Lessons Learned & How Much I Made

 Why did I feel like a fraud?

-Firstly because I look like I’m 16 and believed that no one would take me seriously.
+First, because I look like I’m 16 and believed that no one would take me seriously.

-Second because I didn’t eat organically (couldn’t afford it), drank wine on the regular (still do) and had a diet that was NOT entirely whole foods based.
+Second, because I didn’t eat organically (couldn’t afford it), drank wine on the regular (still do), and had a diet that was NOT entirely whole foods based.

-Third because of the barrage of questions that would follow my introduction – “What can I eat, what should I have as a snack, I get really bloated; any advice for that, which supplements should I take, I can’t lose weight…” The questions just went on and on.
+Third, because of the barrage of questions that would follow my introduction – “What can I eat, what should I have as a snack, I get really bloated; any advice for that, which supplements should I take, I can’t lose weight…” The questions just went on and on.

 LESSON # 1 – I gave away too much free information and help.